tiffanyposs/RPG/README.md

-Basic Game Mechanics
+#Basic Game Mechanics

 These are the minimum requirements for this app.

-Before the game starts, ask the user for their name (e.g. Victanda Urthadar) The hero starts out with 10 hp, or health points.
+Before the game starts, ask the user for their name (e.g. Victanda Urthadar)

+The hero starts out with 10 hp, or health points.

 First the hero is confronted with a baddie (you choose what types of baddies).
 They can choose to fight or run away.

+		fight_flee

 If the user chooses to run away, their hero loses 2 hp.

+		flee = -2hp

-If the user chooses to fight then they enter a battle round, where the hero and the baddie alternate attacks The hero always gets to make the first attack
+If the user chooses to fight then they enter a battle round, where the hero and the baddie alternate attacks

+The hero always gets to make the first attack

+		hero attacks first

 Whenever a hero attacks, they have a 20% chance of completely missing and not hitting their opponent.

+		hero attacks with 20% miss chance

 	If the attack misses nothing happens

-If the attack lands, the baddie loses 2-4 health points Whenever a baddie attacks, it has a 40% chance of missing If the attack misses nothing happens
+	If the attack lands, the baddie loses 2-4 health points

-If the attack lands, the hero loses 1-3 health points After every attack, you can optionally print out the health points of the hero and/or the baddie If the hero dies announce this fact and end the game If the baddie dies: restore all of the hero's health points award them with 1 more maximum health point confront the hero with another baddie
+Whenever a

+		baddie attacks,
+			it has a 40% chance of missing

+		If the attack misses nothing happens
+		If the attack lands, the hero loses 1-3 health points

+After every attack, you can optionally

+		print out the health points of the hero and/or the baddie

+		If the hero dies announce this fact and end the game

+	If the baddie dies:
+		restore all of the hero's health points

+		award them with 1 more maximum health point

+		confront the hero with another baddie

-Advanced Game Mechanics
+##Advanced Game Mechanics

 These mechanics are a lot more involved.
 See how far you can get in implementing them.